Tuwaiq-JavaScript/H.W--HTML-CSS/README.md

 # H.W--HTML-CSS
-> Develope a website in HTML, as show in the picture bellow.
+> Develope a website in HTML & CSS, as show in the picture bellow.

 ## Survay Form